wojciechkubiak/my-site/README.md

 </p>
 <br />

-* Projects - If you want to see what my designs look like without searching over my github, this place was created for that.
+* <b>Projects</b> - If you want to see what my designs look like without searching over my github, this place was created for that.
 Additionally, on this page you will find all repository addresses and websites for each project.

 <br />